Zeioth/linux-security-notifications/README.md

 # FEATURE 3 - Notifications about incorrect sudo configurations (NOT IMPLEMENTED YET)
 In case an user might potentially have a dangerous sudo/user/group configurations, we will warn him.

-# FEATURE 4 - Notifications about keyloggers
+# FEATURE 4 - Notifications about keyloggers (NOT IMPLEMENTED YET)
 If someone is recording out keystrokes, send a desktop notifications.

 Again, this feature provide alerts, which is convenient, but if you are really concerned about your acess security, it's a good idea to encrypt your hard disks to EXT4 + LUKS is a good idea on the local side, and audit your ssh settings, and firewall, for the net.